fjlaubscher/helix/README.md

 ## Production
 Preferably set `NODE_ENV` to `production` here if you're building for production. <br />
-Once your app has been built, `react-snap` will automatically start up and pre-render HTML of your app.
 ```
 npm run build
 ```